 In John Hemry's A Just Determination, Herdez sharply tells Paul that they must investigate a sailor's death even though blame might fall on a friend of his; they owe it to the dead man.
 In Burden of Proof, Paul calls it to mind to encourage him to investigate another death.

-Even years after her death, Harry continues to visit the grave of Kim Delaney as his refusal to listen to her and her refusal to tell him what she was caught up in lead to her getting in over her head.
+Even years after her death, Harry continues to visit and tend to the grave of Kim Delaney as his refusal to listen to her and her refusal to tell him what she was caught up in lead to her getting in over her head.
 He feels partly responsible and will tend the grave.

 Harry grants permission to Queen Mab to bury the fallen Summer Lady Lily, and her killer, and possessed by an agent of Mab's enemy, Winter Lady Maeve on the island Demonreach.
 His only stipulation was she gets the island's permission as well.